Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 end
 ```

 `KeyEventController` should be used if we have to monitor both pressing and releasing a key or key combination.
-If all we want to do is trigger behavior when the user presses a key or key combination once, we should use `ShortcutEventController` instead:
+If all we want to do is trigger behavior when the user presses a key or key combination once, we should use `ShortcutEventController` instead.

 ## Detecting Key Bindings: ShortcutEventController

 Recall that in the [chapter on actions](./03_actions.md), we learned that a shortcut trigger, or keybinding, is made up of any number of modifier keys, along with exactly one non-modifier.

-To react to the user pressing such a shortcut, we should use `ShortcutEventController`, which has an easier-to-use and more flexibl interface as compared to `KeyEventController`.
+To react to the user pressing such a shortcut, we use [`ShortcutEventController`](@ref), which has an easier-to-use and more flexible interface as compared to `KeyEventController`.

-We first need an `Action`, which we assign a shortcut trigger;
+We first need an `Action`, which we associate a shortcut trigger with:

 ```julia
 action = Action("shortcut_controller.example", app) do self::Action